 1. You’ll save time

-If you don’t have an HCM system, this may sound familiar: Your employees’ data (such as contact information and hire date) are stored on an Excel spreadsheet.
+If you don’t have an HCM software system, this may sound familiar: Your employees’ data (such as contact information and hire date) are stored on an Excel spreadsheet.
 Your time-tracking software is separate from your automated payroll system.
 Performance reviews are stored with individual managers throughout the company.

 When you choose the right HR technology for your business, all that information lives in one place.

-An HCM system lets employees input their own time and attendance information, which is then connected to their salary information and ACA reporting requirements.
+An HCM software system lets employees input their own time and attendance information, which is then connected to their salary information and ACA reporting requirements.
 Payroll is generated without retyping data.
 If someone leaves the company or changes jobs, an integrated system updates the information everywhere, so employee data is always current and accurate throughout the system.

 Having timely, integrated data can facilitate the production of year-end forms such as 1094s, 1095s, 1099s and W-2s.